donny/gossip/README.md

 gossip
 ======

-Not to be confused with the gossip protocol
+Not to be confused with the gossip protocol.